fatbobman/Infinite4Pager/README.md

 Infinite4Pager is a flexible and powerful SwiftUI component that provides infinite scrolling capabilities in four directions: up, down, left, and right.
 It's perfect for creating image galleries, card decks, or any other content that requires seamless navigation in multiple directions.

+**Please read [Developing an Infinite Four-Direction Scrollable Pager with SwiftUI](https://fatbobman.com/en/posts/developing-an-infinite-four-direction-scrollable-pager-with-swiftui/) to understand the implementation principles of this library and for more usage notes.**

 https://github.com/fatbobman/Infinite4Pager/assets/55673881/e98bd549-e639-46e7-9adf-b9e82b75b858

 ## Features